NoLefs/NoLefs-s-Mod/ReadMe.txt

 Blob Bit (Used to craft blob themed equipment.
 Credit to Crissy for the idea.) - 5 Jungle Spores , Life Crystal , 3 Ruby .
 Cat Shard (Used to craft cat themed equipment.) -  3 Ruby , 50 Wood , 100 Stone , 2 Iron Bar , 120 Gel,  1 Gold Bar.
 Soul of Cats (Used to craft more intense (That means hardcore and even post moonlord items.) - 15 Cat Shards, 3 Ruby , 1 Life Crystal.
+Spark of Life (Used to craft even more intense equipment) - 2 Soul of Cats , 5 Life fruit.

 [Items]